 Also of interest is that Newtown has more people living here who work in computers and math than 95% of the places in the US.

 Because of many things, Newtown is a great place for families with children to consider.
 First of all, many other families with children live here, making Newtown a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Newtown has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Newtown’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 The per capita income in Newtown in 2018 was $61,576, which is wealthy relative to Connecticut and the nation.
 This equates to an annual income of $246,304 for a family of four.

+Newtown is a somewhat ethnically-diverse town.
 The people who call Newtown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Newtown residents report their race to be White, followed by Asian.
-Important ancestries of people in Newtown include Irish, German, English, and Polish.
+Important ancestries of people in Newtown include Italian, Irish, German, English, and Polish.

 The most common language spoken in Newtown is English.
-Other important languages spoken here include Spanish and German/Yiddish.
+Other important languages spoken here include Spanish and Portuguese.